 Acidity can be found in many fruits like green apple, orange and lemon.
 It’s also how we describe how the coffee taste like in tasting notes (eg. grapefruit acidity etc)

 There is a difference between sourness and good acidity.
 Sourness is like biting an unripe orange that’s completely unpleasant and you'll pull your face off.
 Whereas a fully ripen orange will have good acidity and delightfully sweet!

 Same goes to brewing!
 Under-extracted coffee gives an unpleasant long lasting sourness.
 Whereas well-extracted coffee has pleasant acidity and breaks into sweet aftertaste!

 Generally, lighter roast coffees will have brighter (ie higher) acidity than darker roast coffee.

 The acids in coffee beans evaporate during the roasting process, the longer the roast, the lower the acidity.
 That’s why you barely taste any acidity in dark roast coffees.

 Of course, not everyone is into bright acidity coffee.
 Granny Smith apple is not for everyone that’s for sure.
-If you are not a fan of bright coffees, we recommend to try with Medium Roast coffees that are more mellow in acidity and well balanced cup.
+If you are not a fan of bright coffees, we recommend trying with Medium Roast coffees that are more mellow in acidity and well-balanced cup.

-If your medium roast coffees taste very sour, a couple step finer grind will do the work (more surface are, more extraction!)
+If your medium roast coffees taste very sour, a couple step finer grind will do the work (more surface area, more extraction!)